We handle the hold music, the phone trees, the prescription refills, and the insurance runaround. You get a text when it's done.

 You're not a bad person for being exhausted.
 You're just doing a job that nobody trained you for, and nobody's paying you for.

 You're muted on Zoom with hold music bleeding through your AirPods, trying to verify your dad's Medicare coverage while your team waits for you to present.
-This isn't a one-time thing.
-It's every week.
-And your boss is starting to notice the "doctor appointments" that keep showing up on your calendar — the ones that aren't for you.

 It's not just your time.
 It's your career.
 Your relationships.
 Your weekends.
 Your ability to be present for the people who need you — including your parents.